 People who might make great team members

 Once you have your team leader, that person can help you put a committee in place.
 Look for people who have similar traits to your leader.
-Also, look for people with specific experience and skill sets you need to help make your event successful.
+Also, look for people with the specific experience and skill set you need to help make your event successful.
+For example, if you are collecting donations through a GoFundMe campaign, look for people who are active on social media or who are good at writing.

-Fundraising with Strong ROI
+Section 6: Fundraisers with Strong ROI

-5 Steps to Achieve Your Fundraising Goals
+Follow these 5 Steps to Achieve Your Fundraising Goals

-A fundraising event must be profitable, otherwise, you’re wasting your time and the time of all those involved.
+A fundraising event must be profitable — otherwise, you’re wasting your time and the time of all those involved.
 So, how do you host an event with a strong return on investment?

-Step 1: Confirm 501C3 Status
+Step 1: Confirm 501(c)(3) Status

 Step 2: Create a Budget